Brettzim/CSC-Cap2018/README.md

 # CSC-Cap2018
-This is the senior capstone project by John Victor.
+This is the senior capstone project by John.